Laudarisd/Dee-Learning_preparation/src/Other_problems/README.md

 ```

 **27. Explain a Computational Graph.**

 *solution*

+Everything in a tensorflow is based on creating a computational graph.
+It has a network of nodes where each node operates, Nodes represent mathematical operations, and edges represent tensors.
+Since data flows in the form of a graph, it is also called a “DataFlow Graph.”

 **28. Explain Generative Adversarial Network.**

 *solution*

+Suppose there is a wine shop purchasing wine from dealers, which they resell later.
+But some dealers sell fake wine.
+In this case, the shop owner should be able to distinguish between fake and authentic wine.

+The forger will try different techniques to sell fake wine and make sure specific techniques go past the shop owner’s check.
+The shop owner would probably get some feedback from wine experts that some of the wine is not original.
+The owner would have to improve how he determines whether a wine is fake or authentic.

+The forger’s goal is to create wines that are indistinguishable from the authentic ones while the shop owner intends to tell if the wine is real or not accurately.

 **29. What Is an Auto-encoder?**

 *solution*

+This Neural Network has three layers in which the input neurons are equal to the output neurons.
+The network's target outside is the same as the input.
+It uses dimensionality reduction to restructure the input.
+It works by compressing the image input to a latent space representation then reconstructing the output from this representation.

 **30. What Is Bagging and Boosting?**

 *solution*

+Bagging and Boosting are ensemble techniques to train multiple models using the same learning algorithm and then taking a call.

+With Bagging, we take a dataset and split it into training data and test data.
+Then we randomly select data to place into the bags and train the model separately.

+With Boosting, the emphasis is on selecting data points which give wrong output to improve the accuracy.

 **31. What is batch normalization?**

 *solution*

 **32. How does YOLO work?**

 *solution*

 **33. What is the difference between R-CNN and CNN?**

 *solution*

 **34. Why do we need pretrain model?**

 *solution*

 **35. Explain the architecture of pretrain model(Resnet, mobilenet, etc).**

 *solution*

 **36. What are supervised and unsupervised learning algorithms in deep learning?**

 *solution*

 **37. What’s the trade-off between bias and variance?**

 *solution*

 **38. How is KNN different from k-means clustering?**

 *solution*

 **39. Explain how a ROC curve works.**

 *solution*

 **40. Define precision and recall.**

 *solution*

 **41. Explain stride.**

 *solution*

 **42. What is Bayes’ Theorem?
 How is it useful in a machine learning context?**

 *solution*

 **43. Why is “Naive” Bayes naive?**

 *solution*

 **44. Explain the difference between L1 and L2 regularization.**

 *solution*

 **45. What’s your favorite algorithm, and can you explain it to me in less **than a minute?**

 *solution*

 **46. What’s the difference between Type I and Type II error?**

 *solution*

 **47. What’s a Fourier transform?**

 *solution*

 **48. What’s the difference between probability and likelihood?**

 *solution*

 **49. What’s the difference between a generative and discriminative model?**

 *solution*

 **50. What is cross-validation?
 What cross-validation technique would you use on a time series dataset?**

 *solution*

 **51. How is a decision tree pruned?**

 *solution*

 **52. Which is more important to you: model accuracy or model performance?**

 *solution*

 **53. What’s the F1 score?
 How would you use it?**

 *solution*

 **54. How would you handle an imbalanced dataset?**

 *solution*

 **55. When should you use classification over regression?**

 *solution*

 **56. Name an example where ensemble techniques might be useful.**

 *solution*

 **57. How do you ensure you’re not overfitting with a model?**

 *solution*

 **58. How would you evaluate a logistic regression model?**

 *solution*

 **59. What’s the “kernel trick” and how is it useful?**

 *solution*

 **60. Pick an algorithm.
 Write the pseudo-code for a parallel implementation.**

 *solution*

 **61. What are some differences between a linked list and an array?**

 *solution*

 **62. Which data visualization libraries do you use?
 What are your thoughts on the best data visualization tools?**

 *solution*

 **63. Given two strings, A and B, of the same length n, find whether it is **possible to cut both strings at a common point such that the first part of A and the second part  of B form a palindrome.**

 *solution*

 **64. How are primary and foreign keys related in SQL?**

 *solution*

 **65. How does XML and CSVs compare in terms of size?**

 *solution*

 **66. What are the data types supported by JSON?**

 *solution*

 **67. How would you build a data pipeline?**

 *solution*

 **68. How do you think Google is training data for self-driving cars?**

 *solution*

 **69. How would you simulate the approach AlphaGo took to beat Lee Sedol at Go?**

 *solution*

 **70. What are your thoughts on GPT-3 and OpenAI’s model?**

 *solution*

 **71. What models do you train for fun, and what GPU/hardware do you use?**